GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_fully_loaded.md

 ## Usage

 The snippet below shows you how to use this filter to initialise your plugin.
-The code assumes you've created and included a class called `Prefix_Custom_Gravity_PDF_Plugin` which has an `init` method.
+The code assumes you've created and included a class called `Prefix_Custom_Gravity_PDF_Plugin`, which has an `init` method.
 You'll want to change this to suit your plugin's structure.

 ```
 add_action( 'gfpdf_fully_loaded', 'prefix_intialise_custom_plugin' );